Learn Japanese: 20 Japanese Proverbs & Sayings. Part 1

 5) 初心忘るべからず – Shoshin wasuru bekarazu

-Meaning: Should not forget our original intention.
+Meaning: Remember/where you came from/Should not forget our original intention.

 Thus, can be interpreted as “we shouldn’t forget our beginner’s spirit” when we were so excited.
 “Yea!
 Let’s learn Japanese!”
 More experienced learners tend to lose their excitement that had them motivated, because of all that work they’re doing.
+So, remember this Japanese proverb and don’t forget your spirit!

-Key Japanese words:
+Key words:

 • 初心 – Shoshin – Original intention, inital resolution